-Linda Bergstrom and Crystal Studier are the LPN's in the elementary office.
-They can be reached at 507-416-2105.
+Linda Bergstrom, LPN, is in the elementary office.
+She can be reached at 507-416-2105.
 Please report any changes in employment or telephone numbers, to the office, in case of student illness or injury.

 Immunizations: Students are required to have current immunizations on file at the health office or have a notarized exemption form on file.
 If students are not up to date, they will not be allowed to attend school.
 This is in accordance with school policy 530 Immunization Requirements and Minnesota State Statute § 121A.15.
 You will be contacted if these are not current.